Objectives and Content

 Forms of Assessment

-Examination support materials: Non- programmable calculator, according to model listed in faculty regulations and Molecular building set.
+Examination support materials: Non- programmable calculator, according to model listed in faculty regulations.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.